Compitalia: History

-The people who presided over the festival were magistri vici ("neighborhood officers") and on that occasion were allowed to wear the toga praetexta.
-Public games were added to the festival during the Republican period, but they were suppressed by command of the senate in 68 BCE.
-Calpurnius Piso was charged by Cicero with violating the decree by allowing the games to be celebrated during his consulship in 58.
-The festival itself still continued to be observed, even if the games were abolished.

 During the civil wars of the 40s, the festival fell into disuse, and was accordingly restored during the program of religious reforms carried out by Augustus.
 As Augustus was now the pater patriae, the worship of the old Lares was discontinued, and the Lares of the emperor consequently became the Lares of the state.
 Augustus set up altars to neighbourhood Lares or penates at places where two or more ways met and instituted an order of priests to attend to their worship.
 These priests were chosen from the libertini, people who had been legally freed from slavery, and were called Augustales.